canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 * [Moq.Autocomplete](https://github.com/Litee/moq.autocomplete) If you use [Moq to create fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}), this extension is for you.
 Inside the `Setup()` methods, it autocompletes the parameter list of the faked method using `It.IsAny<T>()` for each parameter.
 A time saver!
 I use this extension along with these [snippets for Moq]({% post_url 2021-02-22-VisualStudioMoqSnippets %}).

 Voilà!
 That's how I use Visual Studio 2019 for C# coding.
 If you're wondering what's Vim and why you should learn it, check my post [Learning Vim for Fun and Profit]({% post_url 2020-09-14-LearnVimForFunAndProfit %}).

+For more productivity tools and tricks, check these [programs that saved me 100 hours]({% post_url 2020-04-13-ProgramThatSave100Hours %}) and how I used a Visual Studio extension and a Git feature to [get rid of two recurrent review comments]({% post_url 2020-09-02-TwoRecurringReviewComments %}).

+_Happy coding!_